Ruach/ruach.github.io/_posts/2020-06-02-template-generating-microop.markdown

 titile: "GEM5 Template to replace code-literal"
 categories: GEM5, Microops
 ---
+# Generating microop CPP Classes automatically
+We took a look at essential part of the parser required for parsing the macroop and their corresponding microops in the previous posting.
+Remember that we could generate CPP classes for macroop utilizing template and python classes defined for the macroop.
+Also, the microop python classes and its getAllocator functions are used to generate CPP statements that instantiate associated microop CPP classes by invoking their constructors.

+In this posting, we continuously utilize the parser and its grammar defined for understanding Domain Specific Language (DSL) of GEM5, but we will specifically focus on microop python class to microop CPP Class transitions.

 ## Continues on Parser required for parsing macroop and microop
-We took a look at essential part of the parser required for parsing the macroop and their corresponding microops in the previous posting.
-In this posting, we continuously utilize the parser and its grammar defined for understanding Domain Specific Language (DSL) of GEM5 defining the ISA including macroop and microop.
+Before we will take a deeper look at the microop, we will cover some details of parser and GEM5 DSL to understand automatic CPP statement generations.

 *gem5/src/arch/isa_parser.py*
 ```python